 Put your feet up (not literally)

-With the exception of two galleries, the paintings all hang in a single horizontal row at eye level.
-Which makes them easy to view, and the protective rails feature accessible, individual descriptions in both German and English (yay!).
+The paintings hang in tall galleries, but more or less at eye level.
+Which makes them easy to view, and the protective rails feature accessible, individual descriptions in both German and English.

 Myriads of masterpieces